-Speech Lab
+Speech lab

 ECULA students are able to take targeted pronunciation courses on the Allied Health Campus thanks to an agreement we have with the Speech-Language and Hearing Clinic.
-Speech Lab meets regularly during the course of the semester; attendance is mandatory.

 Community involvement

 The city of Greenville is uniquely situated to offer international students the opportunity to become highly involved in local life.
 Many community events are within easy walking distance from campus.